-Top 25 Most Popular Foods in Russia
+Top 25 Most Popular Russian Foods

 Russia is the biggest country in the world.
 The country has landscapes varying from snow-capped mountains to dry deserts, climates ranging from arctic to sub-tropical, and is home to a wide variety of cultures.
 This incredible diversity has heavily influenced Russian cuisine and made it as we know it today.